-- Post-operative infection.

-- Minor bleeding and bruising around the site of the incision (cut).

-- Nausea and vomiting.
+- Post-operative infection. - Minor bleeding and bruising around the site of the incision (cut). - Nausea and vomiting. - Failure rate of 1:200.
+If the sterilisation should fail there is an increased risk of the pregnancy implanting in the fallopian tube.
+This is known as an ectopic pregnancy.

 Major complications following a laparoscopy are rare.
 They occur in an estimated 1 in every 1,000 cases.
 They include:

-- Damage to an organ, such as your bowel or bladder. - Damage to a major artery (blood vessel). - Damage to the nerves in your pelvis. - Complications arising from the use of carbon dioxide during the procedure, such as the gas bubbles entering your veins or arteries. - A serious allergic reaction to the anaesthetic.
+- Not being able to perform a laparoscopy and needing to perform a mini-laparotomy. - Damage to an organ, such as your bowel or bladder, which could result in the loss of organ function. - Damage to a major artery (blood vessel). - Damage to the nerves in your pelvis. - Complications arising from the use of carbon dioxide during the procedure, such as the gas bubbles entering your veins or arteries. - A serious allergic reaction to the anaesthetic.